Pavle Ninkov: International career

-Ninkov made his debut for the Serbia national football team on 6 February 2008 during a friendly match against Macedonia.
+Ninkov made his debut for the Serbia national football team on 6 February 2008 during a friendly match away against Macedonia.
 Ninkov was then called up by coach Miroslav Đukić to represent Serbia's Olympic football team at the 2008 Summer Olympics in Beijing, but did not participate.

 On 11 November 2011, in a friendly match against Mexico, Mexican TV referred to Ninkov as "Pablo Ninkon".